WeiDUorg/weidu/README-WeiDU-Changes.txt

   * sc#addWmpAre writes the string reference -1 to the corresponding fields if the variables strName or strDesc are the empty string.
   * Add NEXT_STRREF value.
+  * STRING_SET_EVALUATE can add new strings to the TLK with no deduplication.

 Version 239:
   * Remove DESCRIBE_ITEM and --list-eff.